Mbodin/murder-generator/CONTRIBUTING.md

 If you prefer to contribute to its actual source code, you are also very welcomed.
 This program is written in OCaml and its source code can be found in the [src](./src) folder (as well as in [lib](./lib) for source code that are not particularly specific to this project).

-A good way to contribute is to add an extraction format in the [export.ml](./src/export.ml) file: if you consider that a format which is not currently exported to (or whose extraction is currently not useful enough for you) can be useful, write an extractor!
+A good way to contribute is to add an extraction format in the [export.ml](./src/export.ml) file: if you consider that a format which is not currently exported to (or whose current extraction is not useful enough for you) is relevant, write an extractor!
+For instance, there is currently no extractor to LaTeX or Patoline: if you have a good idea on what the generated TeX/Patoline file should look like, do try to write an extractor to these.

 Pull requests for other features are also welcomed.
+Examples of features that could be added to the program:
+* instead of just writing repeatitive sentences, maybe one could reuse [some recent advances in machine learning](https://openai.com/blog/better-language-models/) to generate ever changing-scenarios.
+* actually generate proper character sheets.
+* currently, `.murder` files are parsed client-side, which means that the client has to include a full parser for these files.
+Maybe it would be worth trying to preparse these files and send a small `.json` file instead.
+* there are currently no helper for people that would like to write new scenario elements: maybe an editor or editor-features would be interesting.
+* on a similar idea, a program to help non-specialists translating the program into other languages would be a very good asset.